Chertsey Town F.C.: 2018–2023: The Dave Anderson effect and Wembley success

 Following their league and cup success, Anderson immediately announced his retirement from football and club captain Kevin Maclaren was named his successor as player-manager.
 The club was promoted back to the Isthmian League and placed in the South Central Division, although saw their first two seasons curtailed due to the COVID-19 pandemic.
 In February 2021, Rayner stepped down from his role as Director of Football.
-During the 2021–22 season, the club continued their cup success by reaching the FA Cup Fourth Qualifying Round for the first time in their history.
+During the 2021–22 season, the club continued their cup success by reaching the FA Cup fourth qualifying round for the first time in their history.
 After beating higher division Chesham United and handing Jersey Bulls their first ever competitive home defeat, the Curfews lost finally to National League club Southend United.

-Manager Ian Selley took over from Kevin Maclaren in November 2021, but resigned as Chertsey Town manager in May 2022 after the club were beaten 3-2 after extra-time in the 2022 Isthmian South Central play-off final by Hanwell Town.
+Manager Ian Selley took over from Kevin Maclaren in November 2021, but resigned as Chertsey Town manager in May 2022 after the club were beaten 3–2 after extra-time in the 2022 Isthmian South Central play-off final by Hanwell Town.
 Wayne Carter, joint manager of Hanwell, was announced as his replacement.
 Following the departure of Carter in September 2022, Dave Anderson returned to the club having come out of retirement.

+2023–present: Mark Harper's instant impact

+The 2023–24 season saw Mark Harper take over as manager, leading the club to the Isthmian South Central title.

+The club went 36 games unbeaten from September, finishing the season with 100 points, 103 goals scored and just a single defeat.
+Chertsey also topped the attendance charts, with a top attendance of 1,244 and an average of 640.